 Heart of Gold

-for oustanding service to the Girl Scout Community and the community at large
+for outstanding service to the Girl Scout Community and the community at large

-for oustanding service that benefits the entire council or GS movement
+for outstanding service that benefits the entire council or GS movement

 Thanks Badge II

-for oustanding service having already received the Thanks Badge
+for outstanding service having already received the Thanks Badge

 The Trefoil Award

-Do you want to keep it local and have your immediate community team of volunteers review/approve? (v. the above awards are all GSWCF-board-level approved) Then, the award below is a great start:
+Do you want to keep it local and have your immediate service unit team of volunteers review/approve? (v. the above awards are all GSWCF-board-level approved) Then, the award below is a great start:

 Volunteer of Excellence